MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/microsoft-365-theme.md

 :::image type="content" source="../../assets/images/MoodleInstructions/teams theme.png" alt-text=" microsoft teams theme":::

-The theme plugin offers users a unified experience in Microsoft Teams.
-Features of the theme include:
+The theme plugin offers users an unified experience in Microsoft Teams.

+The following features are included in the theme:

 * Adapts to Microsoft Teams theme changes (default, dark, and high contrast)